1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: Tropics and other latitudes (except Equator) are small circles.

-68. The shortest air route between two distant places is along a:
+68. The shortest air route between two distant places is along a_____________.

 A) Latitude line